ibnlanre/portal/README.md

 The `createStore` function also supports [asynchronous][asynchronous] state initialization.
 You can pass an async function that returns a [Promise][promise] resolving to the initial state.
 This is particularly useful for scenarios where the initial state needs to be fetched from an external API.

 **Note** that the store will remain empty until the [Promise][promise] resolves.
 Also, if the resolved value is an object, it will be treated as a primitive value, not as a nested store.
-This is because nested stores are only created during [initialization][initialization] from objects directly passed to createStore.
+This is because nested stores are only created during [initialization][initialization] from objects directly passed to the `createStore` function.

 Here’s an example: